yu210148/gvm_install/README.md

 Tested successfully in VMs in December of 2020.
 Your experience may be different.
 Use at your own risk.

-If you have openvas 20.08 and you upgrade to 21.04, there is a bug int the database version.
+If you have openvas 20.08 and you upgrade to 21.04, there is a bug in the database version.
 You need to modify your database before upgrade.
 Cf: https://github.com/greenbone/gvmd/issues/1497
 ```
 su - postgres
 psql gvmd